 Your why is your reason to be one income family in a dual income world.

-Everyone's reason for living on one income is different.
+Everyone’s reason for living on one income is different.
 Maybe to a stay at home parent?
 Maybe to enjoy life and less stress?
 Possibly a health condition holding you back?
-Maybe you plan to save the second person's income to reach financial independence faster?
+Maybe you plan to save the second person’s income to reach financial independence faster?
+Very possibly, you were forced into this situation when you lost a job.

 It doesn’t matter to the world why you are choosing to live on one income.
 It only matters to you why you want to do it.